mrhunsaker/Graph_Digitizer/docs/API_REFERENCE.md

 # Graph_Digitizer API Reference

 This document is an extracted API reference for the Graph Digitizer application.
 It summarizes the public types and primary functions defined in `src/graph_digitizer.jl`.
 The descriptions are derived from the docstrings present in the source and intended to help consumers of the code understand available primitives and how to use them.
+The guidance and platform-specific notes in this reference are written with Windows and Linux systems in mind.

 Quick links
 - Source: `src/graph_digitizer.jl`